JetBrains/intellij-sdk-docs/topics/ui/controls/split_icon_button.md

 ![](split_icon_button_hover.png){width=192}

 The main icon invokes its action on click.
-The triangle icon opens the actions menu on click:
+The triangle icon opens the action menu on click:

 ![](click.png){width=325}